 Records: Trump allies behind rally that ignited Capitol riot

-WASHINGTON (AP) — Veterans of President Donald Trump’s failed reelection campaign had key roles in orchestrating the Washington rally that spawned a deadly assault on the U.S. Capitol, according to an Associated Press review of records, undercutting the grassroots image pushed by groups involved in the event.
+WASHINGTON (AP) — Members of President Donald Trump’s failed presidential campaign played key roles in orchestrating the Washington rally that spawned a deadly assault on the U.S. Capitol, according to an Associated Press review of records, undercutting claims the event was the brainchild of the president’s grassroots supporters.

-A pro-Trump nonprofit organization called Women for America First hosted the “Save America Rally” on Jan.
-6 at the Ellipse, a federally owned patch of land near the White House.
-But an attachment to the permit, granted by the National Park Service, lists more than half a dozen people in staff positions who just weeks earlier had been paid thousands of dollars by Trump’s 2020 reelection campaign.
-Other staff scheduled to be “on site” during the protest have close ties to the White House.
+A pro-Trump nonprofit group called Women for America First hosted the “Save America Rally” on Jan.
+6 at the Ellipse, an oval-shaped, federally owned patch of land near the White House.
+But an attachment to the National Park Service public gathering permit granted to the group lists more than half a dozen people in staff positions for the event who just weeks earlier had been paid thousands of dollars by Trump’s 2020 reelection campaign.
+Other staff scheduled to be “on site” during the demonstration have close ties to the White House.

 Since the siege, several of them have scrambled to distance themselves from the rally.

-A week later, Trump was impeached by the House of Representatives, becoming the first U.S. president to be impeached twice.
-But the political and legal fallout may stretch well beyond Trump, who will exit the White House before Democrat Joe Biden takes the oath of office on Wednesday.
-Trump had refused for nearly two months to accept his loss in the 2020 election.
+A week after the rally, Trump was impeached by the House of Representatives, becoming the first U.S. president ever to be impeached twice.
+But the political and legal fallout may stretch well beyond Trump, who will exit the White House on Wednesday before Democrat Joe Biden takes the oath of office.
+Trump had refused for nearly two months to accept his loss in the 2020 election to the former vice president.

-Women for America First did not respond to messages seeking comment about how the event was financed and about the Trump campaign’s involvement.
+Women for America First, which applied for and received the Park Service permit, did not respond to messages seeking comment about how the event was financed and about the Trump campaign’s involvement.
 The rally drew tens of thousands of people.

 At least one was working for the Trump campaign this month.
 Megan Powers was listed as one of two operations managers for the Jan.
-6 event.
-Her LinkedIn profile says she was the Trump campaign’s director of operations into January 2021.
+6 event, and her LinkedIn profile says she was the Trump campaign’s director of operations into January 2021.
 She did not respond to a message seeking comment.

-Caroline Wren, a veteran GOP fundraiser, is named as a “VIP Advisor” on an attachment to the permit that Women for America First provided to the Park Service.
+Caroline Wren, a veteran GOP fundraiser, is named as a “VIP Advisor” on an attachment to the permit that Women for America First provided to the agency.
 Between mid-March and mid-November, Donald J. Trump for President Inc. paid Wren $20,000 a month, according to Federal Election Commission records.
-During the campaign, she was a national finance consultant for Trump Victory, a joint fundraising committee.
+During the campaign, she was a national finance consultant for Trump Victory, a joint fundraising committee between the president’s reelection campaign and the Republican National Committee.

+Wren was involved in at least one call before the pro-Trump rally with members of several groups listed as rally participants to organize credentials for VIP attendees, according to Kimberly Fletcher, the president of one of those groups, Moms for America.

+Wren retweeted messages about the event ahead of time, but a cache of her account on Google shows at least eight of those tweets disappeared from her timeline.
+She apparently removed some herself, and others were sent from accounts that Twitter suspended.

+One of the messages Wren retweeted was from “Stop the Steal,” another group identified as a rally participant on a website promoting the event.
+The Jan.
+2 message thanked Republican senators who said they would vote to overturn Biden’s election victory, including Josh Hawley of Missouri and Ted Cruz of Texas.
+She also retweeted a Jan.
+1 message from the president promoting the event, as well as promotional messages from one of the president’s son, Eric Trump, and Katrina Pierson, a Tea Party activist and a spokesperson for Trump’s 2016 presidential campaign.

-Wren did not return messages seeking comment and locked her Twitter account after the AP reached out to her last Monday to ask her about her involvement in the rally and the tweets she had removed.
+Wren did not return messages seeking comment, and locked her Twitter account after the AP reached out to her last Monday to ask her about her involvement in the Trump rally and the tweets she had removed.
 Several days later, she blocked the AP reporter.

 Maggie Mulvaney, a niece of former top Trump aide Mick Mulvaney, is listed on the permit attachment as the “VIP Lead.”
 She worked as director of finance operations for the Trump campaign, according to her LinkedIn profile.
 FEC records show Maggie Mulvaney was earning $5,000 every two weeks from Trump’s reelection campaign, with the most recent payment reported on November 13.

+Amy Kremer, listed as the group’s president on records filed with Virginia’s state corporation commission, is “one of the founding mothers of the modern day tea party movement,” according to her website.
+Her daughter, Kylie Jane Kremer, is the organization’s treasurer, according to the records.

+The IRS granted Women for America First tax-exempt status as a social welfare organization a year ago, with the exemption retroactive to February 2019.
+The AP requested that the group provide any tax records it may have filed since then, but received no response.

-In a statement issued the same day rioters attacked the Capitol, Amy Kremer, president of Women for America First, denounced the assault and said it was instigated after the rally by a “handful of bad actors,” while seeming to blame Democrats and news organizations for the riot.
+In a statement issued the same day rioters attacked the Capitol, Amy Kremer denounced the assault and said it was instigated after the rally by a “handful of bad actors,” while seeming to blame Democrats and news organizations for the riot.

+“Unfortunately, for months the left and the mainstream media told the American people that violence was an acceptable political tool,” she said.
+“They were wrong.
+It is not.”

 The AP reviewed social media posts, voter registrations, court files and other public records for more than 120 people either facing criminal charges related to the Jan.
-6 unrest or identified through photographs and videos taken during the melee.
+6 unrest or who, going maskless during the pandemic, were later identified through photographs and videos taken during the melee.

 The review found the crowd was overwhelmingly made up of longtime Trump supporters, including Republican Party officials, GOP political donors, far-right militants, white supremacists, off-duty police, members of the military and adherents of the QAnon myth that the government is secretly controlled by a cabal of Satan-worshiping pedophile cannibals.